-Florence is the capital of Italy’s Tuscany region and birthplace of the Renaissance so it’s seeping in masterpieces of art and architecture.
+Florence is the capital of Italy’s Tuscany region and birthplace of the Renaissance so the entire city is a monument to masterpieces of art and architecture.
 Florence seems to make it on most people’s Italian itinerary and luckily it’s a little more affordable than Rome or Venice — although prices are higher in the busy summer season since its such a tourism destination.
 The key is to avoid tourist trap restaurants and to book your accommodation early so you get the best deals.

 Average Daily Cost To Visit Florence